airvolute/dcs-deploy/readme.md

 - Gyroscope: up to 2000 Hz

 #### Known issues:

-- SPI is currently not fully supported.

-This will be addressed in the next release.

 - Super modes are currently not supported out of the box.
 The main limitation for Orin NX and DCS 2.0 or DCS 1.2 lies in the power board adapter not able to consitently provide the power needed which may result in overheating and shutting down the device.
   - If you want to use super modes, please contact Airvolute support for more information.